 Discussion

 We take advantage of both function-valued and character-state approaches to investigate the repeatability of thermal plasticity in metabolic rate.
-In addition, we also explored the patterns of cross-temperature correlations in these thermal reaction norms at the among- and within-individual level and tested whether mass-scaling exponents changed with temperature and differed at the among- and within-individual level.
+In addition, we characterised the patterns of cross-temperature correlations in thermal reaction norms at the among- and within-individual level and also explored how mass-scaling exponents changed with temperature when within-individual variation in statistically accounted for.
 Our results show consistent among-individual differences in how metabolic rate plastically responds to the environment, over both short and long-time scales.
 Overall, cross-temperature correlations of metabolic rate were positive at the among- and within-individual level.
 However, the strength of these cross-temperature correlations was not uniform across all temperatures and differed between the character-state and function-valued approach.
-We demonstrate mass-scaling exponents did not change with temperature, but within-individual exponents can be considerably larger than among-individual exponents.
-Mass-scaling exponents, therefore, may confound among- and within- individual effects if the hierarchical structure of population-level data is not correctly modelled.
+Mass-scaling exponents did not change with temperature, however we showed that by partitioning out within individual effects, mass-scaling exponents were more precise and in line with values reported for lizards and snakes.
+Mass-scaling exponents may confound among- and within- individual effects if the hierarchical structure of the data is not correctly modelled.
 Below we discuss the details of our main results, and their implications on understanding how plasticity may evolve and how metabolic rate scales at different hierarchical levels.

 Consistent variation in thermal reaction norms